enclustra-bsp/bsp-xilinx/documentation/4_Deployment.md

 This chapter describes how to prepare the hardware to boot from different boot media, using the binaries generated from the build environment.
 The boot process differs in its details on different hardware, but in general it covers the following steps:

-1. BootRom embedded in a CPU starts execution after reset.
-It searches through a predefined storages for a next (first) stage boot loader.
+1. The hardcoded BootROM of the SoC searches, depending on the selected boot mode, for a boot image with a FSBL (First Stage Bootloader).

 2. First stage boot loader (FSBL, U-Boot SPL) is loaded into On Chip Memory, and executed.